mmuzilani/Planetary-Motion/Kepler's Laws/README.md

-Kepler's Laws Visualization in Python
+# Kepler's Laws Visualization in Python

-This Python program demonstrates Kepler’s First and Second Laws of planetary motion using simple geometric visualization.
+This Python program demonstrates **Kepler’s First and Second Laws** of planetary motion using simple geometric visualization.

-Kepler’s First Law: Planet moves in an ellipse with the star at one focus.
+- **First Law:** Planet moves in an **ellipse** with the star at one focus.

-Kepler’s Second Law: The planet moves faster when it is near the star and slower when it is farther away.
+- **Second Law:** Planet moves **faster when closer to the star** and slower when farther away.

-Features
+## Features

-First Law Visualization
+1. **First Law Visualization**

-Draws an elliptical orbit.
+   - Draws an **elliptical orbit**.

-The star is positioned at one focus.
+   - Star positioned at one focus.

-Inputs:

-Semi-major axis a

-Semi-minor axis b

-Star position along x-axis (focus)

-Second Law Visualization
+   - User inputs: semi-major axis `a`, semi-minor axis `b`, star position (focus).

+2. **Second Law Visualization**
-Shows speed variation along the orbit using a color map.
+   - Shows **speed variation** along the orbit using a color map.

-Simulates the planet moving faster near the star and slower when farther away.

-Same input parameters as above.
+   - Same inputs as above.

-Notes
+3. The program generates two plots:

+Elliptical orbit (First Law)

+Orbit with speed variation (Second Law)

+Notes:

-This is a visual demonstration only.
+This is a visual demonstration, not a precise physics simulation.

-You can experiment with different values of a, b, and star position to see various elliptical shapes.
+Experiment with different a, b, and star positions to see different elliptical orbits.

-The second law uses a simple approximation to show speed variation; it is not a precise physical simulation.
+Speed variation is approximated to illustrate Kepler’s Second Law visually.